-&lt;sup>29 Liquidity Release, at 138.
+Liquidity Release, at 138.
 If the fund determined, after conducting the required market depth analysis, that a particular investment should be classified in a less liquid bucket, then that new liquidity classification of a particular investment would apply to the entirety of the fund's position in that investment (not, as proposed, to portions of that position).
-Liquidity Release, at 142.
+Id. at 142.

-&lt;sup>30 Note to paragraph (b)(1)(ii)(C) of Rule 22e-4.
+Note to paragraph (b)(1)(ii)(C) of Rule 22e-4.